|Adam Clark Curry

 - In the early 1980s, he was also involved in radio.
 Then he began on the Dutch pirate radio under the name of John Holden and soon enough he broke away from the Dutch weekly “Countdown” pop-music TV program.

 - The show also had an English version that was broadcast on the pan-European Music Box.
-He also joined Veronica, a Netherlands broadcasting station where he worked as a host on several stations that produced radios and television shows.
+He also joined Veronica, a Netherlands broadcasting station where he worked as a host on several stations that produced radio and television shows.

 - He returned to the States in 1987 and worked as a VJ on MTV, hosting “Headbangers Ball,” “MTV Top 20 Video Countdown,” etc.